 Is John Smith registered in good standing?

 The Registry no longer uses the term "good standing."
-Individuals are either registered or not.
-Information about categories of registration, dates of certification, and valid date of registration is available online, by phone, or mail.
+Individuals are either certified and registered or not.
+Information about categories of certification and registration, initial dates of certification and registration, and valid thru date of certification and registration is available online, by phone, or mail.
 Additional information requires the written release of the registrant.

 Why do I need to pay a $75 reinstatement fee?